Rinat Akhmetov: SCM Group

+World heavyweight boxing champion Oleksandr Usyk is supporting efforts to rebuild country's energy system after brutal russian attacks: Usyk is partnering energy company DTEK to draw global attention to the plight of Ukraine's civilian power system.

 Critics point out that at different times SCM used the political conjuncture for its development.
 For example, in 2004 Akhmetov and Pinchuk privatized Kryvorizhstal for $0.8 billion.
 But in 2005, re-privatization was carried out: the plant was bought by Mittal Steel Company for $4.8 billion.
 In January 2014 SCM businesses won 31% of all state tenders.

 At the same time, researchers note that SCM Group has been trying to be a transparent corporation since its inception.
 SCM was one of the first in Ukraine to begin publishing social reports (2007).
 It was several times the leader in the rankings of Ukraine's "Socially Responsible Companies", and in 2011, together with its subsidiaries Metinvest and DTEK, it entered the top five of the Index of Transparency and Accountability of Companies in Ukraine.

+During 2023, DTEK paid UAH 40.2 billion in taxes.
+During the full-scale war (from 2022), his company invested $1.2 billion in Ukraine in power grids, repairs and restoration of power plants, construction of new capacities, as well as sustainable production of coal, oil and gas.

+His companies are trusted in the USA, and he will transport LNG to Ukraine in 2024.